Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 However, for smaller businesses (with less than $50 million in revenue), deals are typically still structured as asset sales.
 This is to avoid any unknown legal risks on the part of the seller’s entity and due to the tax advantages it offers for buyers compared to a stock sale.
 We’ll discuss this in the next section.

-How Goodwill Is Taxed When Buying a Business?
+How Is Goodwill Taxed When Buying a Business?

 The tax treatment of goodwill when buying a business also depends on whether the purchase is structured as an asset sale or a stock sale.